paciorek/tutorial-dask-future-test/R-future-gh.md

 ### 3.3.
 Using futures for parallelization

-While `future_lapply` and `foreach` are fine, the future package introduces a new style of parallelizing code using an explicit "future".
+While `future_lapply` and `foreach` are fine, the future package introduces a new style of parallelizing code using an explicit “future”.
 Here we include the code for individual iterations inside `future()` to mark the unit of computation.
 The future package will then distribute the individual iterations to run in parallel, based on the plan.